chraltro/vedr/README.md

 - Creating slides should be a straightforward process, especially for content that benefits from a minimalist aesthetic.
 - Traditional presentation software often involves excessive mouse dragging and complex component manipulation for what should be simple text and structure.
-- VEDR was born from the desire to simplify this
+- Vedr was born from the desire to simplify this
   - enabling the creation of clean, professional slides with the ease of editing a Markdown file,
   - enhanced by the efficiency of Vim keybindings.
-    > Most impactful presentations rely on clear text and an uncluttered background, a philosophy VEDR aims to embody perfectly.
+    > Most impactful presentations rely on clear text and an uncluttered background, a philosophy Vedr aims to embody perfectly.

 ## Overview

-VEDR is a web-based application that transforms your Markdown text and KaTeX into elegant HTML slide presentations.
+Vedr is a web-based application that transforms your Markdown text and KaTeX into elegant HTML slide presentations.
 It provides a live preview of your current slide, allowing for a seamless WYSIWYG-like experience.

 **Key Features:**